-- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Open the Plug-in for PostgreSQL node, and select the applicable database-cluster node. - 4 From the Actions list, select Remove. - 5 In the confirmation dialog that appears, click OK.
+- 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Open the Plug-in for PostgreSQL node, and select the applicable database-cluster node. - 4 From the Actions list, select Remove.

-(1) IMPORTANT: The Plug-in for PostgreSQL node will remain in an Open state even after the last database cluster is removed.
+- 5 In the confirmation dialog box that is displayed, click OK. - IMPORTANT: The Plug-in for PostgreSQL node will remain in an Open state even after the last database cluster is removed.
 To close this node and access the other plug-ins in the selection tree, double-click the plug-in node.